 8. What is the minimum acceptable GPA for transfer?

 The minimum GPA needed to transfer varies depending on the institution you want to transfer to as well as the program you are interested in.
 It is advisable to check the institution's website or check with a CSN Academic Advisor.

 9. What is a competitive GPA for transfer?

 To be accepted to a high demand campus, the GPA for admission should be considerably higher than the minimum requirements.
 A GPA of 3.0 and higher may be required for students to be competitive for transfer admission, with the most competitive institutions expecting much higher grade point averages.
 The desired GPA will vary each year according to the specific applicant pool at that time.
-A CSN counselor can provide advice regarding competitive grade point average requirements for specific campuses/majors.
+A CSN Academic Advisor can provide advice regarding competitive grade point average requirements for specific campuses/majors.

 10. What is GE?